jparra/docker-drupal-8/README.md

 ###DOCKER DRUPAL 8 RELEASE

+You will need docker-compose to be installed in order to use the following scripts:

 - "start.sh" to build the image and launch web and db containers.
 - "recreate.sh" to delete current containers and recreate them.
 - "install.sh" <b>after install or recreate</b> to drupal standard profile quick install.